 ABOUT

-Shamriz’s oeuvre includes feature-length independent/experimental narrative films, many short experimental fiction films, and essay and documentary films.
-Their work was featured at the Berlinale (2010,13,15), Locarno IFF, Sarajevo IFF, MoMA’s New Directors / New Films, BAFICI, Frameline, MixNYC, Torino IFF, Outfest Los Angeles, and exhibited at KW Berlin, MMCA Korea, NGV Australia, among many other venues and festivals.
-They won awards at Oberhausen Kurzfilmtage (2013,14,15), and received retrospectives by the Thessaloniki International Festival (2012), Ars Independent Katowice (2012), SteakCinema Seoul (2021), and the Berlin Art Film Festival (2015) among others.
-In addition to film essays, short documentaries and narrative films, Shamriz created dozens of poetry video commissions.
-Some were commissioned directly by the poets while others were commissioned by the Griffin Poetry Prize in Toronto.
-They include readings by poets such as Ocean Vuong, Douglas Kearney, Yusuf Komunyaaka, Heather McHugh, Dez’mon Omega Fair, Liz Howard, Valzhyna Mort, Victoria Chang, and Ida Limón.
+Their work has been featured at the Berlinale (2010, 2013, 2015), Locarno IFF, Sarajevo IFF, MoMA’s New Directors/New Films, BAFICI, Frameline, MixNYC, Torino IFF, and Outfest Los Angeles, and exhibited at KW Berlin, MMCA Korea, and NGV Australia, among many other venues and festivals.
+They won awards at the Oberhausen Kurzfilmtage (2013, 2014, 2015) and were the subject of retrospectives at the Thessaloniki International Film Festival (2012), Ars Independent Katowice (2012), SteakCinema Seoul (2021), and the Berlin Art Film Festival (2015), among others.
+In addition to film essays, short documentaries, and narrative films, Shamriz has created dozens of commissioned poetry videos.
+Some were commissioned directly by the poets, while others were commissioned by the Griffin Poetry Prize in Toronto.
+They include readings by poets such as Raúl Zurita, Ocean Vuong, Yusef Komunyakaa, Heather McHugh, and Dez’mon Omega Fair.